luckypoem/moesocks/README.md

   Shadowsocks introduced a ground breaking design and implementation to bypass Internet censorship in China.
-What's unique about it is that instead of relying on a persistent TCP connection to transmit all data, it uses the design of a socks proxy, which start a new connection for every request, but without using a protocol header.
+What's unique about it is that instead of relying on a persistent TCP connection to transmit all data, it uses the design of a socks proxy, that is to start a new connection for every request, but unlike a socks proxy or other VPN services, it does not have a protocol header.
 Key exchange is done offline and there is no handshake anywhere inside a transmission.
 Deep packet inspection (DPI) becomes infeasible unless AES256 stream cipher can be cracked on a per connection basis.
 This is made more difficult by that the encryption method can be easily swapped to another one, for example Salsa20.
 In fact, every shadowsocks user is likely to be using an encryption method that please them the most.
 With this much redundancy of variety of encryptions, each requires years of research, if ever, to break in, the Great Firewall of China (GFW) is likely to be left with only two options: block any transmission it can not understand using any method, particularly DPI, or leave shadowsocks alone.
 So far GFW has chosen the latter.
 Can you see the genius design of shadowsocks now?
 * [shadowsocks-haskell] by rnons, another implementation of shadowsocks in Haskell, also greatly inspired MoeSocks.
 Much of the understanding of the internal of shadowsocks was gained by reading rnons's implementation.